-Mistaken infection 'on the prairie'?February 4th, 2013 in Diseases, Conditions, Syndromes /
+Mistaken infection 'on the prairie'?February 4, 2013 by Serena Gordon, Healthday Reporter in Medicine & Health / Diseases, Conditions, Syndromes

 (HealthDay)—Fans of the pioneer tales known as "Little House on the Prairie" are familiar with the ravages of scarlet fever.
 That's because Mary Ingalls—sister of the autobiographical series' author, Laura Ingalls Wilder—went blind, supposedly because of complications from the illness.
 But medical experts today think it's time that explanation went the way of the wagon wheel.